wolfspelz/ConfigSharp/README.md

 #### 3.1 Global Accessor

-Usually you want a globally available config accessor, not just a varialble like the *var config* above.
+Usually you want a globally available config accessor, not just a variable like the *var config* above.
 ConfigSharp has a global instance which can be used.
 Also, depending on your environment, the location of the config file may need a path relative to the project or the binary.

     ConfigSharp.Global.Instance = new MyConfig();
     ConfigSharp.Global.Instance.Include("bin/Configuration/ConfigFile.cs");